Commuting-Liftable Subgroups of Galois Groups II: Introduction

 Then $\Ibcl(A)$ is a subgroup\footnote{This is not immediate if $n \neq \infty$, but follows from Theorem \ref{thm:cl-to-c-pairs}.
 See also Remark \ref{remark:ibcl-intro} and/or \ref{remark:ibcl} for the case $n=1$.
-See also Remark \ref{rem:minimized-inertia-decomp} alongside the main results of the paper to see that this definition of $\Ibcl$ is indeed sufficient in the context of valuation theory.} of $A$ -- this is the so-called ``commuting-liftable-center'' of $A$.
+See Remark \ref{rem:minimized-inertia-decomp} alongside the main results of the paper to see that this definition of $\Ibcl$ is indeed sufficient for the context of valuation theory.} of $A$; it should be thought of as the ``commuting-liftable center'' of $A$.
+The subgroup $A$ will be called a {\bf commuting-liftable} group (or a {\bf CL-group} for short) provided that $A = \Ibcl(A)$.